gamescomputersplay/wad2pic/README.md

 Wad2Pican accepts a few parameter that can modify the way image is generated, such as:
 * Map rotation angle
 * How far high objects are shifted to the side
-* How squeezed is the map vertically.
+* How squeezed is the map vertically?
 Second and third parameters can produce different types of isometric projections: Military projection, Dimetric Orthogonal projection, maybe some others too.

-There are a few others parameters, for example support of Hexen-style format for linedefs, that ZDoom sometimes uses.
+There are a few other parameters, for example support of Hexen-style format for linedefs, that ZDoom sometimes uses.
 If you see the resulting image that resembles an angry sea urchin - that may be the cause.

 To use these parameters, you do need to know a bit of Python - although not a lot.
 Basically, how to create a dictionary and pass it to a function - pretty basic stuff.
 Example of how it can be done is in the comments of wad2pic.py